Madaniarias/Project_2/README.md

 **Fig 10.** The following image presents a set of two graphs for the humidity and temperature maximum and minimum values in the remote server server.
 The graph on top represents the humidity maximum and minimum values of the data collected by the sensor in the remote server during the 48 hour data collection period outdoors.
 Similarly, the graph on top represents the temperature maximum and minimum values of the data collected by the sensor in the remote server during the 48 hour data collection period outdoors.

-By Analizing the graphs plotted it can be said that:
+By Analizing the graphs plotted it can be more accuratly determined the maximum and minimum values for temperature and humidity in the remote server:
+- The minimum humidity recorded during the 48 hours data collection period in the remote server was 25%.
+- The maximum humidty recorded during the 48 hours data collection period in the remote server was 44%.
+- The minimum temperature recorded during the 48 hours data collection period in the local server was 13°C.
+- The maximum temperature recorded during the 48 hours data collection period in the local server was 26°C.

 ###